 - Peer support, mentoring and coaching

-Be placed with an APS Agency and undertake duties at the APS 3 level (or equivalent)
+- Successful applicants commence work in February 2020 in an APS agency and undertake duties at the APS 3 level (or equivalent);

-Undertake three program components including : a diploma-level qualification, full-time work experience and on-the-job-training and access to career relevant learning and development
+- IAGDP participants must undertake three program components including: a diploma-level qualification, full-time work experience and on-the-job-training and access to career relevant learning and development;

-After the initial 15 month period continue to work in a permanent full-time position in your APS Agency and may be advanced to the APS 4 level (or equivalent) which attracts a higher remuneration.
+- After the initial 15 month period, IAGDP participants continue to work in a permanent full-time position in the host APS agency and may be advanced to the APS 4 level (or equivalent) which attracts a higher salary;